sensu/sensu-docs/content/sensu-core/2.0/getting-started/glossary.md

 #### Check hook
 A command executed by the agent in response to a check result, before creating a monitoring event.
-Hooks create context-rich events by gathering related information based on the exit status code.
+Hooks create context-rich events by gathering related information based on the check status.
 [Read more.][5]

 #### Check plugin
-Checks require a script that the agent runs on the corresponding entity when executing the check.
+Checks require an executable that the agent runs on the corresponding entity when executing the check.
-You can write your own check scripts in Go, Ruby, Python, and more, or use one of over 100 check plugins shared by the Sensu community.
+You can write your own check executables in Go, Ruby, Python, and more, or use one of over 100 check plugins shared by the Sensu community.
 [Read more.][6]

+#### Check subdue
+A time window applied to one or more days of the week during which the backend will not schedule a check for execution.
+Check subdues are configured within the check definition.
+[Read more.][15]

+#### Check token
+A placeholder used in a check definition that the agent replaces with local information before executing the check.
+Tokens let you fine-tune check attributes (like thresholds) on a per-entity level while re-using the check definition.
+[Read more.][16]

 #### Entity
 Infrastructure components that you want to monitor.